mkudija/mkudija.github.io/reading-notes/_md/~A Time to Die.md

 ## Foreword by [[Robert Cardinal Sarah]]
-- "death is an Easter, a passage" (9)
+- "Death is an Easter, a passage" (9)
 - "Death places us in the infinity and depths of God...Death is the most important act of earthly existence."
 (10)

 ## Extraordinary Stories